vim-diesel/new-service/README.md

 # new-service

-This is built using code from [ardanlabs/service](https://github.com/ardanlabs/service)
+This is built using code from [ardanlabs/service](https://github.com/ardanlabs/service).
+It's an excellent course and I would recommend it to anyone learning Go or backend engineering.

 ## Description